joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 > Story Estimations are to be used and kept within the team *only*

 Treat the estimates like code; code is usually kept internal to the team as the business doesn't understand it, treat estimates the same way.
 When the team wants to communicate what they have completed or what they forecast next, just don't use the (made-up by the team) story point estimations.
 List the business features, or goals, or actionable metrics - anything other than points.

+Disclaimer: There are no golden rules.
+Perhaps you work in a great forward thinking environment where you can practise unsafe estimates, leak the points out everywhere and you don't get any problems coming back, great!
+{: .notice}

 ## Summary